Which Borneo rainforest experience is right for you?

 Deramakot Forest Reserve Park

 Deramakot Forest Reserve is a lesser-known Borneo rainforest experience but arguably the best place in the world to see the clouded leopard.
 Orangutan sightings are less common than in other places but along with the clouded leopard, the area is home to the slow loris, flat-headed cat, pygmy elephant, colugo, Bornean gibbon and otter civet.
 So, if big cats are your priority, then it is the best rainforest option for you.
-Deramakot forest reserve park chalets are simple, much like the accommodation in Tabin.
+Deramakot forest reserve park chalets are simple and basic – they aren’t designed with luxury tourist comforts in mind…until recently they were just for researchers and rangers.
 The main activities are safari drives, which makes it different from elsewhere in Borneo, but short walks are available too.
-Deramakot is the longest Forest Stewardship Council (FSC) certified tropical forest in the world too and a fantastic example of positive rainforest conservation collaboration.
+Do note safari drives can take anywhere between 2.5 hours and 5 hours and the night ones can often see you arrive back around 0100am.
+Deramakot is the longest Forest Stewardship Council (FSC) certified tropical forest in the world too and a fantastic example of positive rainforest conservation collaboration, after originally being logged destructively.
 Do note that it is more out of the way compared to the Kinabatangan, Tabin and Danum.
-It is 5 hours from Sepilok, south-west of both the Kinabatangan and Danum Valley, and could involve an overnight stay break up the journey.
+It is 5 hours from Sepilok, southwest of both the Kinabatangan and Danum Valley, and could involve an overnight stay to break up the journey.

 The Maliau Basin: the lost world of Sabah

 If you are looking for a true back to basics, ‘digital detox’ experience, look no further.
 For those intrepid enough to venture into Sabah’s lost world, the Maliau Basin is ‘the’ place in the Borneo rainforest region of Sabah for a full jungle immersion.
 Surrounded by a high cliff wall, the region was unknown to the western world until the late 1940s when a small plane almost crashed into it.
 It was then not until 1988 that an expedition revealed a pretty much self-contained ecosystem deep in the heart of Borneo.
-The focus here is jungle-trekking for 5-8 hours each day for a few days and staying in pretty basic camps.
-There is so much wildlife in this area but, like in Danum Valley, the thick surrounding jungle means it is less penetrable and wildlife spotting is more of a challenge – you might not see orangutans, langurs, or gibbons but you will certainly hear them!
+The focus here is jungle-trekking for 5-8 hours each day for 3 or 4 nights and staying in basic camps.
+There is an abundance of wildlife in this area but even more so than in Danum Valley, the thick surrounding jungle means it is less penetrable and wildlife spotting is more of a challenge – you might not see orangutans, langurs, or gibbons but you will certainly hear them!
 And don’t worry, whenever you visit Sabah with ETG, you’ll be provided with a complimentary set of leech socks to ward off the infamous Borneo rainforest leeches!

 Is Mulu National Park worth visiting?